jsom1/jsom1.github.io/_walkthroughs/ServMon.md

 </div>

 We can see the files in C:\\Temp, so we know the transfer worked.\\
-The 4th step is t setup a listener on our Kali machine.
+The 4th step consists in setting up a listener on our Kali machine.
 We can use netcat to do that:

 <div class="img_container">
 ![setup listener]({{https://jsom1.github.io/}}/_images/htb_servmon_listener.png)
 </div>

-In the 5th and 6th steps, we have to add a scheduler that call the script every minute:
+In the 5th and 6th steps, we have to add a scheduler that calls the script every minute:

 <div class="img_container">
 ![scheduler]({{https://jsom1.github.io/}}/_images/htb_servmon_sched.png)